Jako/phxeform/README.md

 Notes:
 --------------------------------------------------------------------------------
 1. Since the form template is parsed by PHx, dropdown select boxes with Ditto are possible now.
-But be careful: those generated form elements could cause 'Incorrect value' error if the elements are different before and after form post.
+But be careful: those generated form elements could cause 'Incorrect value' if the elements are different before and after form post.
+2. Since the form template is parsed by PHx, all placeholder are replaced in the chunk.
+If you really need to use a placeholder in this chunk – this is i.e. not nessesary for form field values – the tag should be changed from [+placeholder+] to ((placeholder)).